Albany Law School: History

 Albany Law School is the oldest independent law school in the United States.
 It was founded in 1851 by Amos Dean (its dean until 1868), Amasa J. Parker, Ira Harris, and others.

-Beginning in 1878, the Albany College of Pharmacy, Albany Law School, Albany Medical College, Dudley Observatory, Graduate College of Union University, and Union College created the loose association today known as Union University.
+Beginning in 1878, the Albany College of Pharmacy, Albany Law School, Albany Medical College, Dudley Observatory and Union College created the loose association today known as Union University.
+It officially goes by the name Albany Law School of Union University with the Middle States Commission on Higher Education.

 Each member institution has its own governing board, is fiscally independent, and is responsible for its own programs.

 Albany Law School has a historically close relationship with the New York Court of Appeals.
 One of the original members of the court, Greene C. Bronson, helped to found the law school.
 Since that time, Albany Law School alumni have been members of the court nine times with two serving as Chief Judge of the New York Court of Appeals.
 In addition, the school hosts the Fund for Modern Courts' Hugh R. Jones Memorial Lecture, which is typically given by a current or former member of the court.

-The law school inducted its first permanent female President & Dean, Penelope Andrews, on July 1, 2012.
-On July 1, 2015, Alicia Ouellette became President & Dean.

 Location

-Albany Law is the only law school located within 90 miles of New York's Capital District.
+Albany Law is in upstate New York and the only law school located within 90 miles of New York's Capital District.
 It is within two miles of the New York State Legislature, New York Court of Appeals, the Appellate Division 3rd Department, the Federal District Court for the Northern District of New York, the New York State Bar Association, several state agencies, and a number of private law firms.